On the analogy between real reductive groups and Cartan motion groups. III: A proof of the Connes-Kasparov isomorphism: Introduction

-Fifteen years later, Lafforgue obtained a very different proof as a byproduct of a deep study of the actions of groups on Banach spaces and the properties of $K$\m theory (\cite{LafforgueInv}; see also \cite{Skandalis}); he found a way to the Baum\m Connes isomorphism that is not only very well\m suited to reductive Lie groups, but also encompasses reductive $p$\m adic groups as well as some discrete subgroups which had resisted every approach before his.
-His strategy is almost orthogonal to that of Wassermann, because it succeeds in replacing most of the arsenal of representation theory by a few simple (but far\m reaching) facts on the distance to the origin in $G/K$ and on Harish Chandra's elementary spherical function.
-Lafforgue did not neglect representation theory: he proved that the Connes\m Kasparov conjecture actually \emph{implies} that the discrete series can be accounted for with the help of Dirac equations on $G/K$ \cite{LafforgueKKBan}.

-Lafforgue's general framework proved flexible enough to be amenable to the extensions needed to prove that \eqref{ConnesKasparov} is also an isomorphism when $G$ is an \emph{arbitrary} (connected\footnote{It is important for their study that the connectivity hypothesis be dropped, but then the Connes-Kasparov conjecture can no longer be formulated with \eqref{ConnesKasparov}.}) Lie group.
-Chabert, Etcherhoff and Nest proved that \eqref{ConnesKasparov} is an isomorphism in 2003 \cite{CEN} by using the fact that an arbitrary Lie group splits as a semidirect product of a reductive and a nilpotent group; the Mackey machine for studying group extensions enabled them to deduce the Connes-Kasparov conjecture from Lafforgue's results on the reductive case.\\
+$\bullet$ Vincent Lafforgue developed in 1998 a deep notion of bivariant KK-theory for group actions on Banach spaces (\cite{Lafforgue}; see also \cite{SkandalisBourbakiLafforgue}).
+This opened him a way to the Baum-Connes isomorphism that is not only very well-suited to reductive Lie groups, but also encompasses reductive $p$-adic groups as well as some discrete subgroups which had resisted every approach before his.
+His strategy is almost orthogonal to that of Wassermann, replacing most of the arsenal of representation theory by a few simple (but far-reaching) facts on the distance to the origin in $G/K$ and on Harish Chandra's elementary spherical functions.
+His framework proved flexible enough to lend itself to the extensions needed to prove the Connes-Kasparov conjecture when $G$ is an \emph{arbitrary} Lie group (with a finite number of connected components): Chabert, Etcherhoff and Nest proved the Connes-Kasparov conjecture in 2003 \cite{ChabertEchterhoffNest} by using the decomposition of any such Lie group as a semidirect product of a reductive and a nilpotent group, and Mackey's theory for the representations of group extensions \cite{MackeyActa}.

-\textbf{Lie group deformations and the Mackey analogy.} In a relatively recent paper \cite{HigsonKtheory}, Higson offered a third proof of the Connes\m Kasparov conjecture in the special case of complex semisimple Lie groups.
-It is based on a refomulation of the Connes-Kasparov conjecture in terms of Lie group \emph{deformations} (or \emph{contractions} in the historical terminology of Inonü and Wigner \cite{InonuWigner}).
+\paragraph{Lie group deformations and the Mackey analogy.} A third way to the Connes-Kasparov conjecture has long been suspected to exist, should one dig deeply enough in the theory of group \emph{deformations} (or \emph{contractions} in the classical terminology of {I}n\"{o}n\"{u} and Wigner \cite{InonuWignerContractions}).